 We combine theory and practice with faculty who are committed to teaching and rich research opportunities.
 You will learn the fundamentals of data collection and interpretation, grow your oral and written communication skills, and take courses in chemistry, atmospheric science, physics, pollution science, and more.

-As a student in the BS program, you’ll choose one of four options that will prepare you for a career or graduate school.
+As a student in the BS program, you'll choose additional courses in one of four sub-disciplines that will prepare you for a career or graduate school.

 Apply the science of ecology to real-world questions and problems with the goal of providing recommendations on resource management.
 We ask questions like: How will climate change and drought impact vegetation communities?
 How does wildfire affect the growth and reproduction of vegetation communities?